Title IX FAQ

 Here at Harvey & Binnall, PLLC, our attorneys have decades of combined experience working with a variety of clients in both civil and criminal proceedings, including Title IX student defendants who are facing allegations of sexual misconduct.

-Our student defense lawyers understand the high-stakes nature of such litigation and how important it is for the future of a child (socially, psychologically, and academically) that their record be free of the stain of a false accusation.
+Our student defense attorneys understand the high-stakes nature of such litigation and how important it is for the future of a child (socially, psychologically, and academically) that their record be free of the stain of a false accusation.
 As such, we invest significant resources into closely guiding our clients through the Title IX investigation and hearing process, helping them secure a favorable result despite the administrative and procedural disadvantages at play.